NiBuch/infosec-careers/interview_questions/non-technical_questions.md

 analyses on the password entropy."
     + "Definitely that CVE from last week.
 It's been pretty easy to exploit in my test environments, and it's gonna be hard to write a signature for."
     + "The new version of ExampleCrypt.
-I used to only see if delivered by malspam, but this week, I've started seeing it delivered by Angler."
+I used to only see it delivered by malspam, but this week, I've started seeing it delivered by Angler."

 + **Suppose you find a vulnerability in someone's website, application, etc. How do you go about getting it patched?**